correctomatic/correctomatic-in-a-box/README.md

 ```
 ### Prepare the virtual host

 1) Install an Ubuntu 22.04 server.
-The playbook expects a user `ansible` with password ansible (you can change the password modifying `secrets/sudo_password.yml`)
+The playbook expects a user `ansible` with password `ansible` (you can change the password modifying `secrets/sudo_password.yml`)

 2) Configure the network.
-You will need to have two networks:
+You will need two networks in the virtual machine:
    - One NAT network, so the VPS can connect to the internet
-   - One host only network so you can use the VPS from your host
+   - One host only network so you can access the VPS from your host

    Folow this steps:
    1) Create a NAT network using the VirtualBox network manager.
 Assign the `10.10.10.0/24` address to the network, the virtual machine will have the address `10.10.10.10`.
    2) Create a host only network using the VirtualBox network manager.
-The address will be 192.168.56.1/24.
-You don't need to have the DHCP enabled.
+The address will be `192.168.56.1/24`.
+You don't need to have DHCP enabled.
    3) Configure the interfaces in the virtual machine.
       1) Add two network interfaces: the first will be connected to the NAT network, and the second to the host only network.
       2) Create the file `/etc/netplan/01-netcfg.yaml` with this content (adapt the nameservers to your network settings):